gshakhn/idea-fitnesse/README.md

 Prerequisites
 -------------
 To develop on the plugin you'll need IntelliJ (14).
 Configure it as a "IntelliJ Platform Plugin SDK" in the Project Structure dialog.
+Mine is named "IDEA IU-139.1117.1".

-Make sure the Scala plugin is enabled.
+Make sure the following plugins are enabled:

+ * Scala
+ * Plugin DevKit
+ * Grammar-Kit

+Read the [Guidelines for plugin development](https://www.jetbrains.com/idea/help/plugin-development-guidelines.html) for info on writing a plugin.

 Building
 --------

-After you install all the jars this plugin needs into your local repo, just run

-    mvn package

-The resulting zip file will be located in the target folder.
+Import the module in IntelliJ.
+There is no build script currently.

 License
 =======